mesosphere/universe/README.md

 #### `resource.json`

-This file contains all of the resources (E.g. docker images, HTTP objects, images) needed to install the application.
+This file contains all of the externally hosted resources (E.g. Docker images, HTTP objects, images) needed to install the application.

 ```json